top of page

 Beauty and the Beast - Animated Movie Review

-This is the last of my Disney review series, and unfortunately not my favorite.
+This is the last of my Disney review series, and unfortunately, not my favorite.
 So I'll start with some positives.
-As always, loved the art style and music, my favorite song of the movie was, "Be My Guest."
-I did not like the obviousness of the plot; I just cannot tell you how many Disney films end on the premise of finding true love at the end of the film, which I think gets poorly done in most them.
-Though, I did think there were some good parts that were well-executed with good takeaways.
+As always, I loved the art style and music; my favorite song in the movie was "Be My Guest."
+I did not like the obviousness of the plot; I cannot tell you how many Disney films end on the premise of finding true love at the end of the film, which I think gets poorly done in most of them.
+Though, I did feel some good parts were well-executed with good takeaways.

 What I mostly did not like about the movie was the poor writing of one-dimensional characters and predictable endings.
-Everything about Belle is pretty superficial until then end.
-Gaston is your traditional classically good-looking, womanizing, narcissist, and the townspeople are boring copy-and-paste echo chambers of themselves.
-Clearly, I did not like Gaston.
+Everything about Belle is pretty superficial until the end.
+Gaston is your traditional, classically good-looking, womanizing narcissist, and the townspeople are boring copy-and-paste echo chambers of themselves.
+I did not like Gaston.
 From the second Gaston was conceived, he had an ego the size of France, felt that he was a God’s gift to women, and did not grow a single bit in this entire film.
-However, his general arrogance made him the perfect candidate to play the "villain, and I am happy that he got what he deserved for being such a hateful person.
+However, his arrogance made him the perfect candidate to play the "villain, and I am happy that he got what he deserved for being such a hateful person.

-To Belle's merits, though, I thought she was excellent in how she represented a lot of positive aspects of women in general.
-I think it is important to remember that Belle did what she did out of love for her father.
-More than anything else, she does come to understand that the Beast is not all bad, though.
+To Belle's merits, though, I thought she was excellent in representing many positive aspects of women.
+I believe it is important to remember that Belle did what she did out of love for her father.
+More than anything else, she understands that the Beast is not all bad, though.
 I think you can attribute most of it to Stockholm Syndrome.

-I think the best takeaway from this film not to judge a book by its cover and also that looks are not everything, a lesson I do think is important for everybody to learn.
+I think the best takeaway from this film is not to judge a book by its cover and also that looks are not everything, a lesson I do feel is essential for everybody to learn.
 I think this movie also illustrates how easy it is to hate something and how easy it is to stir hate for something.
 Human beings are always afraid of what they do not understand.
 It is an understandable feeling, especially given that the townspeople do not understand magic.

 10 views0 comments